NewGamezzz/espnet/doc/espnet3/dataset.md

 ---

-## ⚙️ Preprocessor Behavior in ESPnet-3
+## ⚙️ Preprocessor Behavior in ESPnet3

 ### Auto-Type Detection

-ESPnet-3 automatically determines how to call the `preprocessor`:
+ESPnet3 automatically determines how to call the `preprocessor`:

 | Type                          | Call Signature              | Use Case                     |
 | ----------------------------- | --------------------------- | ---------------------------- |
 | Regular callable              | `preprocessor(sample)`      | Custom/simple processing     |
 | Instance of `AbsPreprocessor` | `preprocessor(uid, sample)` | ESPnet’s internal processors |

-No need for users to explicitly handle this distinction—**it's handled internally**.
+No need for users to explicitly handle this distinction: **it's handled internally**.

 ### Intended Responsibilities